2024-learn/DevOps/DevopsBootcamp/kubernetes/notes.md

       - `kubectl auth can-i create deployments --namespace dev`
     - admins can also check permissions of other users

-- __How do microservices communicate:__
+- __How do microservices communicate?__
   - through interfaces or APIs: a code with functions inside the application itself is responsible for handling communication with other services
   - through a third party message broker application.
-Instead of each service sending requests to all the others, all microservices talk to the message broker requesting them to forward a request to a certain microservice, creating less code complexity inside the microservices. popular 3rd party message brokers for microservices are Redis, rabbitMQ
+Instead of each service sending requests to all the others, all microservices talk to the message broker requesting them to forward a request to a certain microservice, creating less code complexity inside the microservices. popular 3rd party message brokers for microservices are Redis, rabbitMQ, pub sub
-  - through a service mesh architecture, where instead of one central message broker that handles all the communication, each microservice has its own helper program(sideCar in k8s) that handles the communication for that specific microservice. example: Istio
+  - through a service mesh architecture, where instead of one central message broker that handles all the communication, each microservice has its own helper program(sidecar in k8s) that handles the communication for that specific microservice. example: Istio
   - __information you need from developers:__
     - what microservices you need to deploy
-    - which microservice is communication with what microservice
+    - which microservice is in communication with what microservice
     - how are the communicating?
 API calls, message broker or Service Mesh?
     - which db are they using?
 3rd party services?
     - on which port each microservices runs/listens on